Appoint us as external data protection officer

 Q: What are the tasks of a company data protection officer?

-A: The company data protection officer is responsible, among other things, for monitoring compliance with data protection regulations, advising employees and cooperating with supervisory authorities.
+A: The The company data protection officer is responsible, among other things, for monitoring responsible for ensuring compliance with data protection regulations, advising employees and cooperating with supervisory authorities.

 Q: When are fines threatened in connection with the data protection officer?

-A: Fines can be imposed for violations of the General Data Protection Regulation (GDPR), especially if no data protection officer has been appointed or data protection regulations have been violated.
+A: Fines may be imposed for violations of the General Data Protection Regulation (GDPR), especially if no data protection officer has been appointed or if Data protection regulations was violated.

 Q: Is the appointment of a data protection officer required by law?

-A: Yes, in certain cases the appointment of a data protection officer is required by law to ensure that data protection is guaranteed in a company.
+A: Yes, in certain cases the appointment of a Data protection officer by law to ensure that data protection is guaranteed in a company.

 Q: Which data processing operations require the appointment of a data protection officer?